MARKANTONY04/project_4/README.md

 4. Edit bag feature

-As an excited shopper, I want to be able to edit, add and remove the purchases I add to my bag as I often add things I don’t need and want to increase the quantity of items I purchase, as well as the total cost.
+As an excited shopper, I want to be able to edit, add and remove the purchases I add to my bag as I often add things I don’t need, and sometimes, I want to increase the quantity of items I purchase, as well as being able to view the total cost.

 5. Checkout feature

-As an avid online shopper, I want a fully functioning checkout system, displaying the items I’ve places in my bag, allowing me to edit my order and display the total cost.
+As an avid online shopper, I want a fully functioning checkout system, allowing me to purchase my order and display my order upon checkout completion.

 6. Services information